OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 * exact atomic information (including protonation state) of protein, ligands, co-factors, and any crystallographic waters
-* atomic positions of all explicitly components such as ligands or proteins
+* atomic positions of all explicitly defined components such as ligands or proteins
 * the abstract definition of the solvation environment, if present

 It **does not** include any information on: